crash-and-compile/dc24-problems/signals-hard/problem.md

 Charlie team has been intercepting transmissions from AI-controlled collection nodes.
 These transmissions appear to assist the AI agents in detecting our troop movements, allowing the AI time to redirect transports and evade attacks.

-Your job is to decipher the encoding scheme and provide our cryptanalists with the messages being passed.
+Your job is to decipher the encoding scheme and provide our crypto team with the messages being passed.

 ## INPUT